Xiyadie

 Xiyadie (born August 27, 1963) (Zhee-ya-dee; in English: "Siberian Butterfly") is a Chinese artist.
-He is known for his creative redesigning of traditional paper-cutting (jianzhi), which incorporates themes of gay identity, personal struggle, and societal critique.
+He is known for using traditional Chinese paper cutting to incorporate themes of gay identity, personal struggle, family relationships and societal critique.

 Early life and background

 Xiyadie was born on August 27, 1963, in a small village in Shaanxi province in northwestern China.
+His family were farmers.
 Xiyadie grew up in a conservative environment based on traditional values.
-From an early age, he was aware of his attraction to men, but due to societal pressure, he married a woman and had two children.
+Whilst he is often described as a "self-taught" artist, Xiyadie's mother taught him the folk art of Chinese paper cutting.